 You’re better safe than sorry!Try WP Umbrella for free

 Wrong URL strings are the most common reasons for a 400 Bad Request error.
 Check that there are no unwanted or illegal characters in the URL you typed in your browser.
 You also need to make sure they’re separated with adequate slashes.

-Sometimes, URL has special characters such as %%% and this can lead to the 400 error.
+Sometimes, the URL has special characters such as %%%, which can lead to the 400 error.
 If this happens, you have to check that your WordPress website is encoded properly.

 If you struggle with this, check out this amazing free URL Encoder & Decoder Tool for WordPress.
 When you think that you have a good URL structure, try to refresh the page.
 If it doesn’t work, go to the next step!

 You may be surprised, but most 400 errors in WordPress can be fixed by clearing your browser’s cache and cookies.